Linux Screen Command

 To see all useful features of the screen command you can check screen’s man page.

 man screen NAME screen - screen manager with VT100/ANSI terminal emulation SYNOPSIS screen [ -options ] [ cmd [ args ] ] screen -r [[pid.]tty[.host]] screen -r sessionowner/[[pid.]tty[.host]]

-Of course, you don’t have to do any of this if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to do this for you.
+Of course, you don’t have to use Linux Screen Command if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to do this for you.
 They are available 24×7 and will take care of your request immediately.

 PS.
-If you liked this post please share it with your friends on the social networks using the buttons below or simply leave a comment in the comment section.
+If you liked this post on using the Linux Screen Command please share it with your friends on the social networks using the buttons below or simply leave a comment in the comment section.
 Thanks.